HashaamMasood-97/ETL-Test/README.md

 Invoice and Album Table:
 - The 'ArtistId' column in the Albums table is dropped, no need of it since the artist table is not extracted.
 - The 'InvoiceDate' column is converted to the date format.

+# Task 2.3 - Data Loading

+The loading process involves taking the transformed dataframes and loading them into a MySQL database.
+Established a connection to the MySQL database using SQLAlchemy's create_engine method.
+Iterate through each table in the transformed dataframes.
+Use the to_sql method to write each dataframe to the corresponding MySQL table.
+The if_exists='replace' parameter ensures that if the table already exists in the MySQL database, it will be replaced.
+The password of database is hashed and it is being called from another python script, that is not being up uploaded on github as per the task instructions.
+The screenshot of the MySql db is stored inside the mysql screenshot folder.
+A try catch block is executed to catch the connection error exception.

+# Task 2.4 - Data Modelling

+This part is being done in the data modelling.xlsx file.

+# Task 2.5 - Dashboarding

+The tool used for dashboarding is microsoft power bi.
+The sale_analytics.pbix file and the dashboard screenshot is stored inside the dashboard directory.
+Here all the above business questions are being answered by creating different charts and graphs.

+# Usage

+Run the ETL script etl.py using Python -> python etl.py